tturowski/gwide/README.rst

 ruffusCreateConcat.py - creates *.concat file from *.novo files taking name from name.novo as experiment name gwidePlot.py - generates genome-wide plots from *.concat files

+Note
+====

+This project has been set up using PyScaffold 2.4.4.
+For details and usage information on PyScaffold see http://pyscaffold.readthedocs.org/.